When you look at the world of ecommerce, there’s no denying that a lot has happened in just a short amount of time.

 - Brand awareness

-If you’ve been fearful or hesitant to build out a cross border expansion strategy for your business, now is the time.
-Digital River’s experience and expertise in helping brands sell globally can help you turn obstacles into opportunities and realize your brand’s global potential.
+If you’ve been fearful or hesitant to build out a cross-border expansion strategy for your business; Digital River’s experience and expertise in helping brands sell globally can help you turn obstacles into opportunities and realize your brand’s global potential.

-Recent reports cite more than 4.6 billion people around the world—that’s 59% of the world’s population—are now using the Internet.
-In addition, mobile has become the most important channel for internet access as mobile internet users account for 91% of total internet users.
+Recent reports cite more than 5.1 billion people around the world—that’s 64.4% of the world’s population—are now using the Internet.
+In addition, mobile has become the most important channel for internet access as mobile internet users account for more than 92% of total internet users.

-Providing a truly localized experience removes common barriers that keep shoppers from buying.
+Providing a truly localized shopping experience removes common barriers that keep shoppers from buying.
 This includes:

 - Using the local language throughout the buying experience